sapio-lang/sapio/docs/PROGRAM_EMULATION.md

 ## Bitcoin Core validation

-The vector executable also checks the signature boundary against an independent node, using two different payments from the continuation and one authenticated program-key TapScript spend:
+The vector executable also checks the signature boundary against an independent node, using two different payments from the continuation, one authenticated program-key TapScript spend, and one inline CTV WASM spend:

 ```sh
 cargo build --locked -p sapio_integration_tests --example program_emulation_vectors